rachel-ux/Registration-Form-React/README.md

 # practical-react
-Pre-requsities : Node.js, JavaScript Libraries and Any Code Editor of Choice preferred - VS Code Instructions to run the app:-
+Pre-requsities : Node.js modules, JavaScript Libraries and Any Code Editor of Choice preferred - VS Code

+Instructions to run the app:-
 Step 1 : Download the code from the github repository Step 2: Open the project via code editor